How to Start an LLC in West Virginia? (Step-By-Step Guide)

 The cost of expediting fee will vary depending on whether you want your West Virginia LLC registration to be completed within the next hour ($500), within the next 2 hours ($250), or the following day ($25).

-- How profits and losses are allocated among the members
+- How profits and losses are split among members

 While these rules provide a framework for how an LLC should operate, they can be quite restrictive and may not reflect the wishes of all the members.